 The entire state of Wisconsin is networked with bodies of water that furnish recreational opportunities such as fishing, sailing, boating and swimming.
 Wetlands and marshes provide habitat for wildlife, fish and waterbirds, with over 360 watersheds and basins.
 Extensive beach areas front Wisconsin's shorelines with Lake Michigan.
 Over 15,00 lakes stud the state, and Wisconsin contains 84,000 river miles.
 Of the approximately 3,800 dams in Wisconsin, about 150 are used to generate hydroelectric power.

-Wisconsin's varied habitats provide sportsmen with good big game opportunities.
-White-tailed deer are numerous, and Wisconsin was ranked as the second best state in the nation for whitetail hunting in 2013 by North American Whitetail.
-About 13,750 black bears live in Wisconsin, and during the 2008 season, almost 3,000 were harvested.
+Though wild animals are not considered a natural resource in the same way as lumber or water, Wisconsin's varied habitats provide sportsmen with good big game opportunities.
+White-tailed deer are numerous, and Wisconsin was ranked as the best state in the nation for whitetail hunting in 2017 by North American Whitetail.
+About 13,750 black bears live in Wisconsin, and during the 2016 season, 4682 were harvested.
 The Wisconsin Department of Natural Resources successfully re-introduced wild turkeys to the state in 1974, and they now inhabit 49 of Wisconsin's 72 counties.
 Wisconsin's waterways offer breeding habitat to waterfowl, with green-winged and blue-winged teal, wood ducks, mallards and Canada geese the most populous.
 Upland game birds include bobwhite quail, pheasant, Hungarian partridge and sharp-tailed and ruffed grouse.
 Small game animals are also plentiful.